balena-io/docs/shared/getDeviceOnDash/raspberrypi.md

 __Note:__ Class 4 SD cards can take up to 3 times longer so it's well worth investing in the fastest card you can find.

 ##### Help!
 My device won't show up.
 If your device still hasn't shown up on your dashboard after 10 minutes, something is definitely wrong.
-First check that you entered the wifi credentials correctly and ensure that your network meets these [basic requirements][networkRequirements].
+First check that you entered the WiFi credentials correctly and ensure that your network meets these [basic requirements][networkRequirements].
 It may also be worth checking the [LED error notifications][errorNotifications].

 If you still can't get your device online, come on over and chat to us on our [support channel][usingSupport].